caiyih/patterns/functional/generics-type-classes.md

 # Generics as Type Classes

-## Description
+## 描述

-Rust's type system is designed more like functional languages (like Haskell) rather than imperative languages (like Java and C++).
-As a result, Rust can turn many kinds of programming problems into "static typing" problems.
-This is one of the biggest wins of choosing a functional language, and is critical to many of Rust's compile time guarantees.
+Rust的类型系统设计得更像函数式语言（如Haskell）而不是命令式语言（如Java和C++）。
+因此，Rust可以把许多类型的编程问题变成 "静态类型 "问题。
+这是选择函数式语言的最大优势之一，对Rust的许多编译时间保证至关重要。

 A key part of this idea is the way generic types work.
 In C++ and Java, for example, generic types are a meta-programming construct for the compiler.
 `vector<int>` and `vector<char>` in C++ are just two different copies of the same boilerplate code for a `vector` type (known as a `template`)  with two different types filled in.

 In Rust, a generic type parameter creates what is known in functional languages as a "type class constraint", and each different parameter filled in by an end user *actually changes the type*.
 In other words, `Vec<isize>` and `Vec<char>` *are two different types*, which are recognized as distinct by all parts of the type system.

 This is called **monomorphization**, where different types are created from **polymorphic** code.
 This special behavior requires `impl` blocks to specify generic parameters: different values for the generic type cause different types, and different types can have different `impl` blocks.

 In object-oriented languages, classes can inherit behavior from their parents.
 However, this allows the attachment of not only additional behavior to particular members of a type class, but extra behavior as well.

 The nearest equivalent is the runtime polymorphism in Javascript and Python, where new members can be added to objects willy-nilly by any constructor.
 Unlike those languages, however, all of Rust's additional methods can be type checked when they are used, because their generics are statically defined.
 That makes them more usable while remaining safe.

 ## Example

 Suppose you are designing a storage server for a series of lab machines.
 Because of the software involved, there are two different protocols you need to support: BOOTP (for PXE network boot), and NFS (for remote mount storage).

 Your goal is to have one program, written in Rust, which can handle both of them.
 It will have protocol handlers and listen for both kinds of requests.
 The main application logic will then allow a lab administrator to configure storage and security controls for the actual files.

 The requests from machines in the lab for files contain the same basic information, no matter what protocol they came from: an authentication method, and a file name to retrieve.
 A straightforward implementation would look something like this:

 ```rust,ignore